survivejs/react-book/manuscript/09_linting_in_webpack.md

 Interestingly no JSLint loader seems to exist for webpack yet.
 Fortunately there's one for JSHint.
 On a legacy project setting it up with webpack is easy.
 We won't be using it for our application but it's a good thing to know.
 At least you'll see some familiar patterns.

 You will need to install [jshint-loader](https://www.npmjs.com/package/jshint-loader) to your project (`npm i jshint-loader --save-dev`).
-In addition you will need a little bit of configuration.
+In addition, you will need a little bit of configuration.

 ```javascript
 module: {